GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ![bg right h:550px](images/2021-11-05-02-22-10.png)

 ---
-- Change Visibility to Sometimes Visible
+- Change Visibility to "Sometimes Visible"
-- Will be visible if...
-Select Current Pet > PetWeightLogs > Count
+- Set "Will be visible if..." as "Current Pet" > "PetWeightLogs" > "Count"
-- Set to Is not equal to 0
+- Set "Is not equal to 0"
 ![bg right h:620px](images/2021-11-05-02-24-00.png)

 ---